 - Chemotherapy – Chemotherapy is not often used for melanoma, but it may be recommended for cancer that has metastasized, or spread, to other areas of the body.

 - Immunotherapy – Medicines, including those used in clinical trials, are administered to encourage a patient’s immune system to more effectively recognize and kill cancer cells.
-This treatment might be suggested for patients with advanced melanoma that has metastasized.
+This treatment, including TIL therapy, might be suggested for patients with advanced melanoma that has metastasized.

 - Limb infusion and perfusion – The region affected by the melanoma is isolated, and a heated dose of chemotherapy is delivered directly to the area, sparing the rest of the body from exposure.